 BAWAR is committed to providing Alameda County’s growing and vital Latinx community with the same level and quality of service provided to English-speakers.
 BAWAR is the first rape crisis center in Northern California to provide a fully staffed (40+ counselors) 24-hour rape crisis line in Spanish.
 The program provides linguistically-appropriate and culturally-sensitive individual counseling, support groups, healing retreats, hospital, police, and court accompaniments, advocacy, referrals, volunteer training, and community outreach.
-The following gives a narrative about each service and its effectiveness.

 Individual Peer Counseling

 BAWAR’s Spanish 24-hour Hotline is intended is to provide crisis intervention to all primary and secondary survivors of sexual violence.
 The hotline’s mission is to reduce the immediate impact of assault and enhance survivors and their significant-others capacity to cope with the crisis.
 The hotline is a best practice because of its strong standards of confidentiality and effectiveness in dealing with callers suffering from acute crises.

 INDIVIDUAL PEER COUNSELING